Alkylation unit

 An alkylation unit (alky) is one of the conversion processes used in petroleum refineries.
-It is used to convert isobutane and low-molecular-weight alkenes (primarily a mixture of propene and butene) into alkylate, a high octane gasoline component.
+It is used to convert isobutane and low-molecular-weight alkenes (primarily a mixture of propene and butenes) into alkylate, a high octane gasoline component.
 The process occurs in the presence of an acid such as sulfuric acid (H_{2}SO_{4}) or hydrofluoric acid (HF) as catalyst.
 Depending on the acid used, the unit is called a sulfuric acid alkylation unit (SAAU) or hydrofluoric acid alkylation unit (HFAU).
 In short, the alky produces a high-quality gasoline blending stock by combining two shorter hydrocarbon molecules into one longer chain gasoline-range molecule by mixing isobutane with a light olefin such as propylene or butylene from the refinery's fluid catalytic cracking unit (FCCU) in the presence of an acid catalyst.